karlabarcellos/karlabarcellos.github.io/_pages/about.md

 - Fiscal policies, federalism and centralism and the debt in subnational governments.
 - Monetary policy: Impact of the Central Banks decisions in the economic system.

-## Other interests

-I like reading and writing fiction and nonfiction, and poetry.
-I wrote a book about strategy and game theory.
-In my free time, I am writing a novel called "My three Marias".

 ### My Media